icon

 How do we take steps to prevent timber leaching affecting materials?

-Prevention is always better than cure however to completely eliminate tannin leaching is difficult but it is possible to reduce leaching.
-Tannin also reduces over time and generally lasts up to 4-5 months depending the level of moisture the timber is exposed to.
+Prevention is always better than cure however to completely eliminate tannin leaching is difficult but it is possible.
+Over time, timber naturally reduces the amount of leaching as the tannins within the timber disperse.
+Tannin leaching would generally last up to 4-5 months depending the level of moisture the timber is exposed to and the timbers species.

-Sealing the end grain of the timber using our proprietary aluminum trims with a sealant to keep tannins in.
-Below is an example of our Trendplank timber cladding using an aluminium L angle with a foam gasket and sealant (Sealant can be Sika 11FC or similar) to seal the timber end grain.
+Using a physical barrier to seal the end grain of the timber using our proprietary aluminium trims with a sealant is an effective measure to keep tannins in.
+Below is an example of our Trendplank timber cladding using an aluminium ‘L’ angle with a foam gasket and sealant (Sealant can be Sika 11FC or similar) to seal the timber end grain.

 Let’s avoid timber leaching together!